 Each department determines what proficiency level constitutes credit/no credit for the courses in that department.
 Departments may require certain courses in a particular program be taken for a quality grade; the catalog reflects those requirements.
 Each student must sign a standard contract with the faculty member confirming the use of the credit/no-credit option.
 A copy of this contract must be in the student's file in the Office of Admissions and Records.
-Contract forms are available in all department offices.
+Contract forms are available online or at Admissions in U214.